 Cascades - South East Avalanche Forecast

-With cold temperatures and lots of new snow, you may find wind-sheltered areas with deep uncohesive loose snow.
-These loose snow avalanches or “sluffs” can be large enough to push you over or knock you into tree wells or open creeks.
-Be aware of stopping below steep slopes or above hazards like creeks and cliffs.
+Following this cold storm cycle, you will find wind-sheltered areas with deep uncohesive loose snow.
+On very steep slopes, these loose snow avalanches or “sluffs” can be large enough to push you over or knock you into tree wells or open creeks.

 Forecast Schedule and No Rating definition

 We do not have enough specific snowpack information to issue an avalanche hazard rating for the East South zone.
 However, even when No Rating is applied, applicable avalanche conditions and backcountry travel advice will be provided throughout the season - this forecast is updated every day, all winter long!
 When weather systems produce very dangerous avalanche conditions in adjacent zones, NWAC will issue an avalanche warning for this zone as well.